 Chair: America Bradley americabradley[at]gmail.com

-Our Union-Management Committee (UMCC) meets at least quarterly.
+Our Union-Management Committee (UMC), also known as Labor-Management Committee, meets at least quarterly.
 The 8 committee members are appointed by the President of Local 1671.

-The UMCC allows dues-paying union members and employer representatives to meet and discuss the administration of our union contracts.
-Our UMCC is an invaluable tool to help improve interpreters’ working conditions.
+This is a joint committee between union members and management.
+The committee meets periodically to discuss and resolve issues in real time and to resolve issues that may not be covered in a collective bargaining agreement.
+Many AFSCME union have used the UMC to address workplace safety, staffing, web portal issues, and other concerns.
+Our UMC is an invaluable tool to help improve interpreters’ working conditions.
 At these meetings, interpreters and state management come together to solve problems and/or develop innovative strategies to be more efficient, save money, or improve the service.

 The Union-Management Committee charter can be found in Article 9 of the union contract.